dgamepuzzle/AIMAS_FinalProject/NewSearchClient/centralized_planner.md

 ## Naive approach...

 ### At the beginning:
-1. Allocate a box to each of the goals
+1. Allocate a box to each of the goals (that also depends on letter!)
-2. Assign an agent to each of the allocated boxes
+2. Assign an agent to each of the allocated boxes (that also depends on color!)
 - Result:
   - A list of box-goal allocations
   - A list of agent-box allocations